warslett/Walking-Tour-Project/README.md

 2. Change the icons.
 3. Set character limits on fields. //Done in model
 4. Calculate length/distance?
 5. Fix JSON transferred form the phone.
-More detail needed, fixed the missing "
+More detail needed, fixed the missing " and took out some spaces
 6. Photos for the locations.
 7. Increase sample rate. // Done
 8. POI Names?
 Clarification needed, Key Location names, or names for each photograph?